Your October Assignment

-October is a great time to tackle all of the outdoor and indoor home improvements by sealing up all of those cracks and gaps that will cost you valuable energy dollars.
+Your October assignment is to tackle all of the outdoor and indoor home improvements by sealing up all of those cracks and gaps.
+These gaps will cost you valuable energy dollars.
 If not addressed, small spaces can turn into a large hole in the side of your house, so spend a few bucks wisely on supplies and potentially save hundreds of dollars this season.

-Same thing goes for the outside of your house.
+The same thing goes for the outside of your house.
 Check around windows and doors to make sure that the caulk around the framework has not dried and cracked.
-If it has, remove the old caulk with a blade or a caulk softener and then spray the opening with bleach and water solution to kill any mold that might be growing back there.
+If it has, removes the old caulk with a blade or a caulk softener and then spray the opening with bleach and water solution to kill any mold that might be growing back there.
 Let the area dry thoroughly and reapply a paintable latex caulk.